nethalo/mysql-tools/**Performance Schema : Memory Footprint**.md

 1 row in set (0.00 sec)
 ```

-Let's enable all of them:
+Let's enable the rest of them (321):

 ```mysql
 mysql> update setup_instruments set enabled = 'yes' where name like 'memory%';